-In the spring of 2011, the ISAT was administered to students in grades three through five.
+In the spring of 2012, the ISAT was administered to students in grades three through five.
 All students took tests in the areas of reading and math; additionally, students in grade four took tests in the area of science.
-We are proud of our student achievement levels and recognize the efforts of our committed and talented staff.
-In our continued commitment to excellence we aim to decrease the number of students not meeting the state goals, as well as increasing the number of students who not only meet these goals, but exceed them.
-We will also continue to work on eliminating achievement gaps between sub groups of students.
+We are proud of our student achievement levels and recognize the efforts of our dedicated and talented staff.
+In our continued commitment to excellence, we aim to decrease the number of students not meeting the state goals, as well as increase the number of students who not only meet these goals, but exceed them as well.
+We also continue to work on eliminating achievement gaps between subgroups of students.